wp-plugins/prosperent-suite/README.txt

 = 3.4 =
 * Changed File Caching to Memcache
-* Add ProsperNewQuery shortcode for ContentInsert
+* Add ProsperNewQuery shortcode for ProsperInsert
 * ProsperAds has been deprecated
 * ProsperShop Page should be created again on installation